Storia-AI/image-eval/README.md

 ### Roadmap
 - [ ] Make it easy to launch remote human evaluation task using [AWS Groundtruth](https://aws.amazon.com/sagemaker/data-labeling/)
 - [ ] Add ability to log metrics to [WandB](https://wandb.ai/site)

-# TODO
-- Add a download models step first in the README